We always had cats when I was growing up.

-Our parents never said, “No,” so my brother Gary and I just kept dragging those cats and kittens back home with us — from our grandparents’ farm, from outdoor flea markets and occasionally from some family friends who just happened to have a spare kitten.
+Our parents never said no, so my brother and I just kept dragging those cats and kittens back home with us — from our grandparents’ farm, from outdoor flea markets and occasionally from some family friends who just happened to have a spare kitten.

-Only when I got Christy, a sealpoint Siamese kitten, in junior high did I finally get to experience how loving a female cat could be.
+Only when I got Christy, a sealpoint Siamese kitten, in junior high school did I finally get to experience how loving a female cat could be.

-But Christy lost a front paw after being hit by a car, and spaying seemed like the right thing to do, especially since she’d already gone through one miserable heat.
+But Christy lost a front paw after being hit by a car, and spaying her seemed like the right thing to do, especially since she’d already gone through one miserable heat.

 What’s more, she is seasonally polyestrous and cycles in and out of heat during a good portion of the year starting in January or February and continuing into the fall.
-In warmer regions, the cycle starts in late December and ends sometime after the Summer Solstice.
+In warmer regions, the cycle starts in late December and ends sometime after the summer solstice.

-A female cat is capable of having 2 to 3 litters yearly and may continue to do so until she is 8 or 9 years old.
+A female cat is capable of having 2 or 3 litters every year, and she may continue to do so until she is 8 or 9 years old.
 So her life essentially evolves around kitten-bearing and rearing.

-In fact, sometimes they transfer all that maternal feeling to their pet humans.
-Dawnie did that with me after she lost her only kitten and was spayed.
+In fact, sometimes they transfer all that maternal feeling to their humans.
+Dawnie, another cat, did that with me after she lost her only kitten and was spayed.

 So maybe it wasn’t entirely the Siamese thing with Christy.
 Maybe her having been spayed had just as much to do with her being the little love bug that she was.